-In California, 28.8% of children receive assistance for food7 COVID-19 Pandemic Emergency Allotments Since March 2020, CalFresh recipients have been eligible to receive emergency allotments at the highest level for their household size, regardless of income and resources, in response to the COVID-19 pandemic, which will continue on a month-to-month basis until the public health emergency ends.
-Households also received an additional 15% increase January 2021 through September 30, 2021.
-The Thrifty Food Plan update and benefit increase occur independent from the emergency allotments and temporary increase, and will benefit permanent increased benefits households beginning October 1, 2021.
-References:
+In California, 28.8% of children receive assistance for food7

+COVID-19 Pandemic Emergency Allotments

+Since March 2020, CalFresh recipients have been eligible to receive emergency allotments (EAs) that raise their CalFresh benefit to the highest allowable benefit for their household size, which will continue on a monthto-month basis until the public health All emergency ends.
+CalFresh households will receive a minimum EA of \$95 per month.
+Households also received a separate and temporary 15% increase January 2021 through September 30, 2021.
+The Thrifty Food Plan update and benefit increase independent from emergency allotments and temporary benefit increase, and will permanently benefits for households increase beginning October 1, 2021.